new-py-org/NeoVim-Setup/README.md

 After you do that, when you open Neovim again you will have the feature you want; in this case line numbers and relative line numbers.
 I would highly recommend this feature first to help in navigation.

+## After Note

+Any contribution is welcomed, if you notice any mistakes please make a PR addressing it.

+Thank you.